Automorphisms of the Torelli complex and the complex of separating curves: Basics of the Torelli complex

 \subsection{Simplices of maximal dimension}

-A description of simplices of maximal dimension in the Torelli complex is given.
-The next observation on BPs will be used many times in what follows.
+We describe simplices of the Torelli complex of maximal dimension.
+The following observation on BPs will be used many times in the sequel.

 \begin{lem} Let $a$ be a BP in $S$, and let $b$ be either a separating curve in $S$ disjoint from $a$ or a BP in $S$ which is disjoint from $a$ and is not BP-equivalent to $a$.
-Then the two curves in $a$ are contained in a single component of $S_{b}$. \end{lem}
+Then the two curves in $a$ are contained in a single component of $S_b$. \end{lem}

-\begin{proof} Let $a_{1}$ and $a_{2}$ denote the non-separating curves in $a$.
-Assume $b$ to be a separating curve.
-One can easily check that each $a_{j}$ is non-separating in the component of $S_{b}$ containing it.
-If $a_{1}$ and $a_{2}$ were contained in different components of $S_{b}$, then $S\setminus (a_{1}\cup a_{2})$ would be connected.
+\begin{proof} Let $a_1$ and $a_2$ denote the two non-separating curves in $a$.
+Assume $b$ to be a separating curve in $S$.
+For each $j=1, 2$, $a_j$ is non-separating in the component of $S_b$ containing it.
+If $a_1$ and $a_2$ were contained in distinct components of $S_b$, then $S\setminus (a_1\cup a_2)$ would be connected.
 This is a contradiction.
-We next assume $b$ is a BP.
-Note that each separating curve in a component of $S_{b}$ is either separating in $S$ or forms a BP in $S$ with any curve of $b$.
-Since $a$ and $b$ are not BP-equivalent, each curve in $a$ is non-separating in the component of $S_{b}$ containing it.
+We next assume $b$ to be a BP in $S$.
+Each separating curve in a component of $S_b$ is either separating in $S$ or forms a BP in $S$ with any curve of $b$.
+Since $a$ and $b$ are not BP-equivalent, each curve in $a$ is non-separating in the component of $S_b$ containing it.
 The conclusion of the lemma then follows as before. \end{proof}

-\begin{lem} Let $S$ be a surface and let $b, c\in \Sigma(S)$ be simplices such that \begin{itemize} \item $|b|\geq 2$, $|c|\geq 2$, $b\cap c=\emptyset$ and $b\cup c\in \Sigma(S)$; and \item each curve of $b$ and $c$ is non-separating, and each of $b$ and $c$ forms a BP-equivalence class in the simplex $b\cup c$. \end{itemize} Then the following assertions hold: \begin{enumerate} \item For each component $Q$ of $S_{b}$, there exist exactly two curves of $b$ corresponding to boundary components of $Q$. \item There exists a unique component $R$ of $S_{b}$ such that $c\in \Sigma(R)$.
+\begin{lem} Let $S$ be a surface and let $b$ and $c$ be simplices of $\calc(S)$ such that \begin{itemize} \item $|b|\geq 2$, $|c|\geq 2$, $b\cap c=\emptyset$ and $b\cup c\in \Sigma(S)$; and \item each curve of $b$ and $c$ is non-separating in $S$, and each of $b$ and $c$ forms a BP-equivalence class in the simplex $b\cup c$. \end{itemize} Then the following assertions hold: \begin{enumerate} \item For each component $Q$ of $S_b$, exactly two curves of $b$ correspond to boundary components of $Q$. \item There exists a unique component $R$ of $S_b$ with $c\in \Sigma(R)$.
 Moreover, each curve of $c$ is non-separating in $R$, and $c$ forms a BP-equivalence class as an element of $\Sigma(R)$. \end{enumerate} \end{lem}